 Adding in the cost of meals and expensive miscellaneous items in Minnesota and we’d have been looking at quite a chunk of money.
 At this point, we have plans including cruises to take us back to the US in 2019 which ultimately is a lot less expensive.

-Our other option was considerably less expensive which was to fly to New York, stay two nights in a hotel and turn around and fly right back to South Africa.
+Our other option was considerably less expensive, which was to fly to New York, stay two nights in a hotel, turn around, and fly right back to South Africa.
 We could have accomplished this for around ZAR 38,314, (US $3,000) which we may have to consider in three or six months in the event we’re asked to leave.

 |The sound of the rushing water was deafening.|

-In the meantime, we have the next 89-days to revel in our busy and happy lives in Marloth Park with the amazing wildlife and our equally amazing human friends, many of whom are coming back and forth from homes in other parts of the world.
+In the meantime, we have the next 89-days to revel in our busy and happy lives in Marloth Park with the unique wildlife and our equally impressive human friends, many of whom are coming back and forth from homes in other parts of the world.

-When we arrived at the airport after the pleasant flight from Zambia, to head directly to the only immigration officer on duty, my heart was in my throat.
-Tom was a cool as a cucumber not even slightly concerned.
+When we arrived at the airport after the pleasant flight from Zambia, my heart was in my throat o head directly to the only immigration officer on duty.
+Tom was as cool as a cucumber, not even slightly concerned.
 Usually, it’s the other way around.

 |The magnificence of Victoria Falls.|

 But, I was the one that spent almost three hours in the middle of the night, reading everything I could find on South Africa’s immigration laws.
 Based on our situation, the outcome didn’t look good.
-It appeared we’d have to leave, return to the US and then, return to South Africa, not a good option.
+It appeared we’d have to leave, return to the US, and return to South Africa, which was not a good option.

-We’re aren’t certain where we’ll go next time but most certainly it will be a non-bordering country on the continent of Africa.
-We have a few ideas and will share them once we make a decision and book the next trip.
+We’re aren’t sure where we’ll go next time, but most certainly, it will be a non-bordering country on the continent of Africa.
+We have a few ideas and will share them once we decide and book the next trip.